O2X app

 Interdisciplinar collaboration and follow-up

-I was lucky to observe the early creation of the product firsthand, and even collaborate on the media campaign for the product.
+I was lucky to observe early product creation firsthand and even collaborate on the media campaign.

-Speaking about design-dev colabration, in this case, instead of preparing a traditional report with comments, I participated in real-time developers’ workflow and were helping to make adjustments on the fly.
+Regarding design-dev collaboration, instead of preparing traditional reports with comments, I participated in real-time developers' workflow, helping make adjustments on the fly.

-One of the most memorable moments for me was working on the promo video, where I directly contributed to the completion of the process.
-It wasn’t my first collaboration with an animation specialist, but in this case,
+One of the most memorable moments was working on the promo video, where I directly contributed to process completion.

 Dynamic design-dev collaboration: